ryan-mcclue/unsw/scif1004/discussion.md

 The opening credits set the scene for an emotionally anemic society.
 The white text on black background is deviod of colour and vitality.
 The soundtrack is also exclusively digital synthesised music, underscoring how even the organic quality of traditional music has been replaced by the synthetic.
-The text mentions 'retiring' Replicants, which is a flippant term for execution.
+The text mentions 'retiring' Replicants, which is a flippant term for their execution.
-Slurs like 'skinjob' and 'skinner' also serve to dehumanise the Replicants.
+Referring to the Replicants with derogatory terms such as 'tinhead' and 'skinjob' further contributes to their dehumanisation.
 The Replicants represent emotions society has lost.
 Pris is cheeky, Roy is cunning, Rachel is caring, Leon is loyal and Zora is flirtatious.
 The humans on the other hand are shown to have stowed away their emotions.